This post may contain affiliate links.

 Sources of Fiber:

-All in all, I think that this is an informative test but I don't think the information was easy to understand.
+All in all, I think that this is an important test but I don't think the information provided in the report was easy to understand and I would have appreciated an opportunity to review these results with a professional.

 I Still Have Questions About AnimalBiome